“Alexa, remind me to take out the trash.”

 All in all, don’t sweat it if your AI tool can’t sing and dance or pass the Turing test– the heart of AI is simply the use of data to make human lives easier and better, not robotic speech patterns or animatronic blinking.
 Take care to frame and market your data science and AI initiatives in a way that is honest and realistic, and let your findings and results speak for themselves.
 Nothing is truly more exciting, innovative, or transformational than beginning to put your data to work for you.

 Whether you’re developing a complex machine learning solution or considering where to begin on the data science and AI front, we’re always here to help.
-Learn How to Drive Innovation and Institutionalize Data Science and AI within Your Business in our latest Whitepaper: Steps to Effective Enterprise Data Science and AI.
 For additional information on our solution to build actionable machine learning insights, get started with 3Cloud today.